 But if they do get sick they hardly show it (and here is the danger).
 They don't wine and whimper, they don't demand your immediate attention.
 They may become a bit lethargic or refuse food.
 But they keep working (i.e. protecting you and your property) even when they are sick!
 Often illness may pass unnoticed by the owner.

-Central Asian Shepherd dogs live up to 25 years.
+Central Asian Shepherd dogs easily live up to 15 years.
+There were cases reported when some dogs lived to 25 years.

 CASD are smart and quite stubborn dogs.
 It is difficult to train them initially.
 They will use their intellect to try to avoid following your commands to start with.
 You have to be patient.
 However they tend to remember skills they learn for a very long time (often for their entire lifetime) so you patience will pay off.
 This is another amazing thing about them: once they learn they never forget!
 It is best to start the basic obedience training early when they are about 3 months old.